 Need something to help organize and track tasks?
 With Trello, you can set up 'to-do' lists, reminders, alerts, and share documents with fellow committee members and volunteers (it will connect with Google Drive and Dropbox).
 Another option with a free plan is Asana.

 Need to do a quick poll/survey?
 Try using Google Forms.

 Where is the Teacher Lounge?

 You'll find this room in the first-grade corridor, on the left-hand side.

 Where do I store food for an event?

 You can store non-perishable items temporarily in the PTA room — however, make sure to label these clearly (e.g., Staff Appreciation, Reading Rodeo, etc.).

-Perishable items can be stored in the fridge in the Exploratory Arts room leading up to the event.
+Perishable items can be stored in a fridge leading up to the event (please check with the Front Office to confirm desired storage location).
 Make sure to label your items clearly (see above).
 If you have a major event (such as Reading Rodeo), be sure to check if there are any other major events at the time that might also need fridge storage.
 Perishable items for Staff Appreciation events can be dropped off in the teacher's lounge (again, please label!) the morning of the event.